Last Updated on 08/28/2023 by Desmond

 - Ox.
 Everybody might hear the word “Niubi“(ox), which shows admiration in Chinese.
-Now in the stock market, everyone loves the bull market;
+Now, in the stock market, everyone loves the bull market;

 - Rabbit.
 Without any special meaning, it just looks cute;

 - Sheep.
-Without any special meaning;
+Without any particular meaning;

 - Monkey.
 In Chinese culture, monkey means dexterous and wisdom;